jbennett-liquibase/Webinar_Flows_Public/README.md

 # Welcome to Liquibase!
 This repository contains demo scenarios for the "Azure DevOps and Liquibase Flows" webinar originally delivered on December 19th, 2024.
 Recordings of all webinars can be found [here](https://www.liquibase.com/videos).

+## Demo Requirements
+Liquibase is a java based application with [minimal requirements](https://docs.liquibase.com/start/install/liquibase-requirements.html).

+A pro key is required to utilize Liquibase Flows.
+A temporary key is provided for webinar attendees in the [liquibase.properties](liquibase.properties) file.

+If you need a new Pro key, you can request one [here](https://www.liquibase.com/trial).

 ## Demo Steps
 1. Clone this repository
 1. Download and Install Liquibase CLI